albertaga27/moneta-agentic-advisory/README.md

 ### Banking

+Uses the **HandoffBuilder** pattern with a coordinator that routes to specialist agents:

+- `Coordinator`: Routes user requests to appropriate specialist agents
-- `CRM`: simulate fetching clients information from a CRM (DB, third-party API etc)
+- `CRM Agent`: Fetches client information and portfolio data from CRM (simulated)
-- `Funds and ETF RAG`: vector search with AI Search on few funds and ETF factsheets (product information)
+- `Funds Agent`: Vector search with AI Search on funds and ETF factsheets
-- `CIO`: vector search with AI Search on in-house investments view and recommendations
+- `CIO Agent`: Vector search with AI Search on in-house investment views and recommendations
-- `News`: RSS online feed search on stock news
+- `News Agent`: RSS online feed search on stock news for portfolio positions

-- `Responder`: collects previous agents replies and respond to the user
+All agents are hosted as **native Azure AI Foundry agents** with automatic versioning.

 ### Energy